From Mount Lebanon to the World

 The Great Stone Barn was the North Family's iconic structure, and the largest Stone barn in America when built in 1859.
 In 2013-14 the Museum will be undertaking a stabilization of the massive stone remains.
 The exhibition, in the Poultry House, traces its history, functioning and current restoration.
 To view the accompanying online exhibition please click here.

-Please join us on February 21st at 6:00PM for a presentation at the New Lebanon Public Library with creator Peter Watson.
+Please join us on June 2 at 7:30PM for a presentation at the Stephentown Historical Society with creator Peter Watson.

 The Shaker Retiring Room